 GOOGLE MAPS – To see where Reynold took the photo, click HERE.

 Therefore you shall not oppress one another, but you shall fear your God; for I am the Lord your God.

 Here is a truly revolutionary economic system.
 This dealt with the poor on a long-term basis.
 The land belonged to God; man was a temporary caretaker.
 If a person fell on hard times, he might have to sell his possessions, but the sale was only temporary.
-First, his land would be returned to him, or to his children in the event of his death, in the 50th year of Jubilee.
+First, his land would be returned to him, or in the event of his death, to his children in the 50th year of Jubilee.
 Second, the man or a relative could, at any time, buy back, or redeem, the lost holdings.
 This is a beautiful picture of our older Brother Redeemer, Jesus Christ.
 With His suffering and death He has redeemed us, restoring all that was lost through sin.
 To care for the stranger, immigrant, and those in need among us is still a priority for the one who owns everything.
+Most of us have been blessed financially by God.
 Let us reach out to someone today, making every year a “Jubilee.”

 PRAYER FOR TODAY: